-Emmy-winning talk-show host Ellen DeGeneres was born in Metairie, Louisiana, a suburb of New Orleans.
-Her father, insurance salesman Elliot De Generes and her mother, a real-estate agent, were divorced when she was 16 years old.
-Her mother remarried, and her new husband, salesman Roy Gruessendorf, moved the family (which included Ellen's brother) to Atlanta, Texas.
+Emmy-winning talk show host Ellen Lee DeGeneres was born in Metairie, Louisiana, a New Orleans suburb.
+She is the daughter of Betty DeGeneres (née Elizabeth Jane Pfeffer), a speech therapist, and Elliott Everett DeGeneres, an insurance agent.
+Her brother is musician and producer Vance DeGeneres.
+Her parents divorced when she was sixteen years old.
+Her mother remarried, and her new husband, salesman Roy Gruessendorf, moved the family to Atlanta, Texas.

 After graduating from Atlanta High School in 1976, Ellen attended the University of New Orleans as a communication major, but she dropped out after one semester.
 She held a wide variety of jobs until she turned to stand-up comedy, making her bones at small clubs and coffeehouses before working her way up to emcee Clyde's Comedy Club by 1981.
 Her comedy was described as a distaff version of Bob Newhart.
 Beginning in the early 1980s, she toured nationally and was named the funniest person in America after winning a competition sponsored by the cable network Showtime.
-This led to better gigs, including her first appearance on "The Tonight Show Starring Johnny Carson" (1962) in 1986.
+This led to better gigs, including her first appearance on The Tonight Show Starring Johnny Carson (1962) in 1986.

-Though DeGeneres's early forays into series television were not successful (she appeared as a supporting player in two short-lived TV situation comedies in the period 1989-92, "Open House" (1989) and "Laurie Hill" (1992)), she scored a hit headlining her own 1994 sitcom on ABC "These Friends of Mine" (later renamed "Ellen" (1994) after its first season).
+Though DeGeneres's early forays into series television were not successful (she appeared as a supporting player in two short-lived TV situation comedies in the period 1989-92, Open House (1989) and Laurie Hill (1992)), she scored a hit headlining her own 1994 sitcom on ABC "These Friends of Mine" (later renamed Ellen (1994) after its first season).
 She made TV history in April 1997 when her character, and DeGeneres herself personally, revealed that she was a lesbian.
 However, the show was canceled the following season due to declining ratings, after which DeGeneres returned to the stand-up circuit.
-In 2001, DeGeneres launched a new series, "The Ellen Show" (2001), on CBS, but it suffered from poor ratings and was canceled.
+In 2001, DeGeneres launched a new series, The Ellen Show (2001), on CBS, but it suffered from poor ratings and was canceled.

-Redemption as a television artiste came in 2003, when DeGeneres's daytime talk show, "Ellen: The Ellen DeGeneres Show" (2003) proved to be both a critical hit and a commercial success.
+Redemption as a television artiste came in 2003, when DeGeneres's daytime talk show, The Ellen DeGeneres Show (2003) proved to be both a critical hit and a commercial success.
 Along with good ratings, the show has won unprecedented kudos from the industry, winning 15 Emmy Awards in its first three seasons on the air and becoming the first talk show in TV history to win the Emmy Award for Outstanding Talk Show in its first three seasons.